ucf-research/vera-package/README.md

 - **Build XR Experiments**: Use Unity to create immersive virtual reality research experiences
 - **WebXR Deployment**: Build and upload experiments for WebXR directly to the VERA web interface for use in remote experiment distributions
 - **Data Recording & Upload**: Automatically capture and upload experimental data to the VERA platform

+This package interacts directly with the VERA web interface.
+This web interface is only accessible to authorized in-house test users.

 ## Features